MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-table-keys.md

 -  Do not modify or delete existing keys in a table object.

     This includes adding or removing fields, changing the order of fields, and changing properties.
--  Do not add unique keys to an existing table object.
+-  Do not add additional unique keys to an existing table object.